psau-edu-sa/final-project-Abdullah-ALjandul/README.md

 additionally, we used diagrams to design the user interface models for the Sehhaty app, which illustrated the flow of interaction between patients, medical staff, and support within the Sehhaty app.

-Overall, our project involved identifying the requiirements, bothe fonctional and non-fonctional requirements, and designing solutions to solve the problems that app aims to address. by using diagrams, we could easily visualize the relationship between the requirements and prioritize takes, resulting in a more efficient development process.
+Overall, our project involved identifying the requirements, bothe fonctional and non-fonctional requirements, and designing solutions to solve the problems that app aims to address. by using diagrams, we could easily visualize the relationship between the requirements and prioritize takes, resulting in a more efficient development process.